annelledejager/blog/_life/8_howtosolverubikscube.markdown

 ### Orient yellow corners
 <br/>

 The final step is to orient the corners.
+Hold the cube in your hand with an unsolved corner to the front.
+Do the algorithm twice or four time.

 It might seem as if you're messing up the whole cube, but keep on repeating the algorithm until the corners are in the correct place.
 Only twist the top row when the next corner needs to be fixed.

 <b>R' D' R D</b>